About Stokik

 Get in touch

-We're a small team.
-We read every email.
-If you have feedback, questions, or just want to talk about product planning, reach out at hello@stokik.com.
+Stokik is founder-led, and every message helps shape it.
+If you have feedback, questions, or just want to talk about product planning, contact us.